linkpoolio/market-sync/README.md

 - Ability to specify job name's and cost before added in the Market.
 - Edit any job specification within the CLI to remove any secrets such as API keys.

+**Important:** This tool will not sync a job unless it is confirmed first, at the risk of uploading secrets.
+Ensure that you edit your job specifications when prompted by the CLI if they contain sensitive information such as API keys.

 ## Install

 Download the latest version from [releases](https://github.com/linkpoolio/market-sync/releases).